Our STory

 After hitting rock bottom on a beach in Miami in 2023 despite knowing, loving, and following Jesus, Jon finally made a promise he was able to fulfill through the power of the Holy Spirit: He got to the root of why he was running to alcohol.
 He waded through childhood trauma, brokenness, and heart-level issues that had festered for decades.
 He finally gave the hurt, angry, and fearful parts of himself over to Jesus—and finally learned what it meant to abide by in Christ.
 As that process unfolded, God began restoring what the locusts had eaten (Joel 2:25).

 In 2025, Jon told his addiction story in his bestselling book Confessions of a Christian Alcoholic, a radically vulnerable look at how and why Christians can fall into the “big sins” despite following Jesus.
-Not only did it chronicle his decades-long battle with alcohol and the true roots of his addiction, it also outlined the four steps God brought him through that led to gospel-centered recovery.
+Not only did it chronicle his decades-long battle with alcohol and the true roots of his addiction, it also outlined the four steps God brought him through that led to Gospel-centered recovery.

 Quickly after release, he began receiving messages from around the world—raw, honest, and often desperate messages from people who resonated with his story and were looking for help.